The following post is from Jennifer Burke, a lifelong educator: How Much Should You Tell the New Teacher?

 One parent said, “Let my child have a fresh start.
 If there’s a problem, it will show up eventually.
 Then, I’ll talk to their teacher.”

 A second parent said, “I’m going to make sure the teacher knows about every struggle and all of the ways teachers have tried to help in the past.”
 As a teacher, I prefer to be somewhere in the middle.

 It’s true that every child deserves a fresh start.
 Educators realize that children grow, mature, learn and change.
 Just because a child didn’t have a great experience last year doesn’t mean that this year will be a repeat.
 The differences in the new teacher’s personality and style can change any student’s performance.
 Even the dynamics of how a particular group of children works together can make for a better year.

 I believe, though, that not telling the teacher about significant issues is a disservice to your child.
 Waiting until the first report card comes to see how the child is doing could mean that they will be even further behind than when the year started.
 When teachers are informed about a student’s ongoing issues, such as behavior problems, struggles with a particular subject, or difficulty making friends, they put strategies and plans in place to decrease the likelihood of those issues resurfacing.
 It also reassures the teacher that you are both on the same team.

 If your child has difficulties making friends, the teacher can integrate work in small groups that will help your child build social bridges.
 Encouraging connections between students with similar interests will help a child who feels awkward in social situations.

-If your child is challenged by a certain academic subject, the teacher can support them with mini-lessons and individualized instruction right from the start.
+If a certain academic subject challenges your child, the teacher can support them with mini-lessons and individualized instruction right from the start.
 Because a teacher has to assess the levels of 25 or 30 children in every subject, it can be a couple of weeks before they become aware of individual issues.
-A teacher who is aware ahead of time can help fill in the gaps, as well as provide homework that targets the problem.
+A teacher who is aware ahead of time can help fill in the gaps and provide homework that targets the problem.

 How to Communicate with the Teacher